pmckelvy1/PartyTetris/README.md

 ## Details

 The logic of PartyTetris is handled in javascript.
-The styling and is calculated and designed in CSS, and rendered in javascript using the jQuery library.
-The color-wheel styling in particular is a custom javascript algorithm built to cycle through a specific set of colors continuously.
+The styling is designed in CSS, and rendered in javascript using the jQuery library.
+The color-wheel styling is a custom javascript algorithm built to cycle through a specific set of colors continuously, and attach to a block when it is dropped.